 - Broken GPS

 Battery issues following a firmware update are pretty much par for the course, so don't despair.
-KitKat battery drain was the first KitKat problem we encountered too.
+KitKat battery drain was the first KitKat problem we encountered too back when we downloaded it long ago.
 It tends to settle down after a short while, but you can help this particular issue disappear more quickly.
-Give our tried and true solutions (in order of severity) a go:
+Give our tried-and-true solutions a go:

-- Assess the apps that are causing the problems by checking your battery usage stats in settings (either reinstall them on the new firmware or remove them).
+- Assess the apps that are causing the problems by checking your battery usage stats in settings (either reinstall them in the new firmware or remove them).

 - Finally, the only remaining option, but the one that always works best, is a factory reset.
 Do not reset your phone until you have backed up all your important data though.

-A random reboot is when your phone just crashes and restarts without you doing anything and it was the most annoying of all Android KitKat problems.
+A random reboot is when your phone just crashes and restarts without you doing anything and it is an annoying Android KitKat problem.
 Sometimes it happens regularly, sometimes it happens because of a particular action or app, but it's never cool.
-There's a million reasons why random reboots might occur, but the easiest way to clear them up is to just wipe your device.
+There are a million reasons why random reboots might occur, but the easiest way to clear them up is to just wipe your device.

 Copy your important files over to your computer with a USB cable and use a backup app or cloud service to keep everything safe.
 You can also use a computer-based solution like Helium that doesn't even require root for a full system backup.

 Once you have your backup, just go to the Backup and Reset section of your device's settings and follow the steps.
 It's much simpler to just restore your data on a fresh device than to spend weeks tinkering to find out how to fix the Android KitKat reboot problem.
 If you need help saving your stuff, follow our guide on how to backup up everything on Android.

 A broken SD card on Android KitKat is sadly there by design, but there are ways around the problem.
 You can read our tutorial on how to save to the SD card on KitKat, or you can grab one of a number of 'save to SD card' apps in the Play Store.